Forget winter: Christmas is coming.

 There are a whole host of scheduling tools and ways to use them (which we delve into here, in our Q&A with MeetEdgar, Rebrandly and Mention).
-However, if you’re just getting started with automation, we’d recommend getting a free Buffer account so you can schedule the following:
+However, if you’re just getting started with automation, we’d recommend signing up for a Quuu or Buffer account so you can schedule the following:

 - Seasonal greetings to your followers on Christmas Day & New Year’s Eve.